symfony/symfony-docs/console/commands_as_services.rst

 Symfony also looks in the ``Command/`` directory of each bundle for commands non registered as a service and automatically registers those classes as commands.
-However this auto-registration was deprecated in Symfony 3.4.
+However, this auto-registration was deprecated in Symfony 3.4.
 In Symfony 4.0, commands won't be auto-registered anymore.

 .. note::